jsenv/jsenv-pwa/readme.md

 `activateServiceWorkerUpdate` is an async function that will tell the service worker it can `skipWaiting`.
 The navigator discards the old service worker and uses the new one.
 If the navigator was controlled this new service worker will become the navigator controller.

-Once update is done, all listeners registered by [listenServiceWorkerUpdate](#listenServiceWorkerUpdate) will be called again and [getServiceWorkerUpdate](#getServiceWorkerUpdate) returns `null` until an other update becomes available.
+Once update is done, all listeners registered by [listenServiceWorkerUpdate](#listenServiceWorkerUpdate) are called and [getServiceWorkerUpdate](#getServiceWorkerUpdate) returns `null` until an other update becomes available.

 When and if service worker becomes navigator controller, all active tabs will reloaded.
 See more in [disableAutoReloadAfterServiceWorkerUpdate](#disableAutoReloadAfterServiceWorkerUpdate).